jjatria/perl-opentelemetry-exporter-otlp/README.md

 ## How do I get started?

-This reporisoty has some external dependencies.
-In particular, it requires on the [API] and [SDK] distributions, but it also requires `cmake`, a C++ compiler, and the development headers for the `protobuf` and `protoc` libraries.
+This repository has some optional external dependencies.
+In particular, it requires the [API] distribution to work.
+But more importantly, in order to export telemetry data using the `http/protobuf` protocol, it requires `cmake`, a C++ compiler, and the development headers for the `protobuf` and `protoc` libraries.
+Note that even if these are not available, this exporter will continue to work, but it will only be able to export data using the `http/json` protocol.

 Check the documentation of your system for how to install these system dependencies.
-Here are some examples for some common Linux
+Here are some examples for some common Linux distributions:
-distributions:

 ```
 # Debian / Ubuntu